gromacs/gromacs/docs/release-notes/features.rst

 files needed for :ref:`gmx trjconv` to split up trajectories into frames corresponding to the clusters were not written.
 This adds support for writing this :ref:`index <ndx>` file as well as proper :ref:`PDB <pdb>` files.

+Intel integrated GPUs are now supported for GPU offload with OpenCL
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+On Intel CPUs with integrated GPUs, it is now possible to offload nonbonded tasks to the GPU the same way as offload is done to other GPU architectures.
+This can have performance benefits, in particular on modern desktop and mobile Intel CPUs this offload can give up to 20% higher simulation performance.